GaaraLabs/Elixir-Bot-Guide/README.md

 - ``Sticky Messege`` - Sticks desired messeage in specified channel which always stays at the bottom of all messege.
 - ``Sticky Nikcnames`` - Freezes desired nickname for a specific someone which cant be reset by the person.
+- ``Lavalink Muisc API`` - A customisable music API which never expires and comes with audio Equalizer.